toddledev/documentation/docs/09-components/04-compositions/index.md

 ## Naming
 Slots in toddle work with a naming system:
-- **Default slot**: A slot without a name that receives any unassigned content
+- **Default slot**: A slot without a name attribute that receives any unassigned content
 - **Named slot**: A slot with a name attribute that receives content specifically targeted to it

 When adding content to a component with slots: